asyncapi/community/WORKING_GROUPS.md

 It is recommended that the Working Group schedules meetings using the methods described at https://github.com/asyncapi/community/blob/master/MEETINGS_ORGANIZATION.md.

 Working Groups should be listed on the [AsyncAPI website](https://www.asyncapi.com), along with their description, goals, members, and anything the Working Group wants to include.

+### How to reach out to a Working Group

+There are several ways to reach out to a Working Group:

+- Join the [AsyncAPI Slack](https://www.asyncapi.com/slack-invite) and ping the working group's handle to ask questions or share your thoughts.
+The handle can be found in the [WORKING_GROUPS.yaml](./WORKING_GROUPS.yaml) file in the `slack.group.handle` field.
+Example: `@dx_wg`.
+- Do a GitHub team mention in any issue, discussion, or pull request.
+The team handle can be found in the [WORKING_GROUPS.yaml](./WORKING_GROUPS.yaml) file in `github_team` field.
+Example: `developer_experience_wg`.
+- Join the working group's channel on Slack.
+The channel name can be found in the [WORKING_GROUPS.yaml](./WORKING_GROUPS.yaml) file in the `slack.channel.handle` field.
+Example: `#wg-developer-experience`.

+> [!IMPORTANT]
+> Please note that the Working Group members are volunteers and may not be able to respond immediately.
+Please be patient and respectful.
+Also, it will be helpful if there is as little spam as possible.
+For more information, please refer to the [Slack Etiquette](./slack-etiquette.md) document.